SimonJankowski/SimonJankowski/README.md

 I am from Poland, and I currently live in Barcelona, Spain.
 I do web development in both, front and back-end.
 I love error-solving moments, and learning new frameworks and libraries.

-Skills: NODE JS / REACT / JS / HTML / CSS / MONGODB / POSTGRESQL
+Current stack: NODE JS / REACT / TS / MONGODB / POSTGRESQL